 Requesting data from an interface panel through a message library lets you customize the response MegunoLink sends.
 For example, you could include multiple values from the interface panel, respond with a specific command or protocol format.

-If you only need a single property value and are happy with MegunoLink’s default response format, you can request property values using an InterfacePanel
+If you only need a single property value and are happy with MegunoLink’s default response format, you can request property values using an InterfacePanel variable and its GetValue method.

 All messages sent to an interface panel are processed by the MLPUIMessageProcessor.
 Combining it with a message library allows you request the information and format you want.
 The steps to set this up are: